-Overview: The VITA program assisted low-income families in Delaware County in filing their federal income tax returns to ensure eligible tax payers were able to claim Child Care credits.
-Delaware County's ARPA sponsored VITA Tax program was broken into two branches.
-The first was administered by the Community Action Agency of Delaware County (CAADC) who has been operating the VITA program for over 15 years and completes approximately 1,000 state and federal tax returns each year.
-Additionally, the Foundation for Delaware County rose awareness and educated low-income residents regarding the Child Tax Credit through a network of non-profits.
+Overview: The VITA program assisted low-income families in Delaware County in filing their federal income tax returns to ensure eligible taxpayers were able to claim Child Care credits.
+The Community Action Agency of Delaware County (CAADC) who has been operating the VITA program for over 15 years and completes approximately 1,000 state and federal tax returns each year.
 CAADC is currently operating free tax sites from three locations including J. Lewis Crozer Library in Chester, PA, CAADC office in Darby, PA and at CAADC social services office in Boothwyn, PA.
 CAADC and VITA staff have been actively engaged with the Child Tax Credit Task Force in Delaware County in an effort to increase applications for the Child Tax Credit.
 The ARPA funding allowed CAADC to open two additional sites (Media, Upper Darby).